 Teens will sometimes make mistakes.
 Be sure you discuss a backup plan with your teen driver if s/he gets into a difficult or dangerous situation.
 Have an open-door policy which ultimately puts the driver’s safety first.

 If your teen gets into an accident

 If an accident does happen, make sure your teen understands what s/he needs to do.
 Download our free car accident checklist and store it in the vehicle’s glove box.
 Sometimes, even well-prepared teens can get into an accident.
-If your teen has been involved in an injury car accident, call Pines Salomon Injury Lawyers at 1-858-551-2090 or submit your case online for a free legal review of your case.
+If your teen has been involved in an injury car accident, call Pines Salomon Injury Lawyers, APC. at 1-858-551-2090 or submit your case online for a free legal review of your case.